 Dr. Crawford’s office has all the dental supplies you need for optimal tooth health and maintenance, including:

 - Electric toothbrushes

 - Prescription fluoride toothpaste (great for patients with high cavity rates and dry mouths)

 While you should definitely keep your regular dental cleaning appointments (according to a recent article in The Washington Post, you could dramatically exacerbate problems with your teeth if you fail to do so), having the right tools to keep your teeth clean and healthy in between appointments can actually enable you to visit the dentist less frequently and speed up your appointments as well.

 In fact, the American Dental Association recommends checkups and cleanings every three, six, or 12 months depending on your age and oral health, so improving your mouth health could certainly help reduce the number of times you venture out to the dentist each year!

 Although every patient wishes they could get the same incredible cleaning for their teeth at home that they do when they visit the dentist, the fact is that there are some things you will only get when you see a professional.
 For example, did you know that small tooth decay is almost always entirely asymptomatic, meaning that patients have no idea (and cannot see for themselves) that they have a problem?
 This means you cannot give up going to the dentist entirely, but next time you go you should ask your dentist how to use the various tools they use in the office and which ones you might be able to use at home.

-Once you have professional cleaning options and the knowledge to use them, Dr. Crawford’s office can help you stay stocked up at the best prices.
+Once you have professional cleaning options and the knowledge to use them, Dr. Crawford’s office can help you stay stocked up on dental supplies at the best prices.